IRCS-analysis-mini-courses/reproducible-research/Day-1/README.md

 - Python 2.7.x
 - IPython 3.1.0
 - Jupyter/IPython notebook
 - Anaconda (will install IPython, Jupyter/IPython notebook and SciPy stack)
+- Julia 0.3.8 (not needed, but integrates with Jupyter/IPython notebook and is young, but good language for numeric analysis and statistics)

 ###R
 - R 3.1.3 or higher